 It’s true, Maddie was stressed.

-And if you looked at her chart without hearing her story, you might also think that Maddie’s symptoms were “all in her head.”
+And if you looked at her chart without hearing her story, you might also think it's “all in her head.”

-By the time Maddie made her way into my Portland clinic I was her 11th doctor.
+That’s right – by the time Maddie made her way into my clinic I was her 11th doctor.

 Eleventh!
 Not, 3rd or even 8th, but instead Maddie’s last attempt (she promised herself) to get better.